AmyVS/number_translator/README.md

 ![image](http://www.instantdisplay.co.uk/numberban.jpg)
 # Number Translator

-This is one of my first big Ruby projects.
+This is one of my first big Ruby projects (after three days spent learning the language).
 Here's what Number Translator does:

 It takes (nearly) any given number, from 0 to 999 trillion, and translates it into its respective words.
 For example, 245 will return "two hundred forty five".
 Shiny, eh?
 There's one little piece that needs work -